Oyu Tolgoi mine: Description

 Rio Tinto intends to employ 3,000–4,000 people from Mongolia.

 In January 2022, Rio Tinto reached an agreement with the government to move the joint Oyu Tolgoi copper and gold project forward and resolve outstanding issues.
 The agreement is key for Mongolia to significantly increase its copper exports to China in 2023 and attract more investment.

+Geology

+The deposits are Late Devonian quartz monzodiorite igneous intrusions, and include the Southwest Oyu, South Oyu, Central Oyu, Hugo Dummett, and Heruga gold and porphyry copper deposits.
+The central portion of the deposit consists of hydrothermal breccia that crosscuts a feldspar porphyry.
+The regional geology consists of middle to late Paleozoic Gurvansaihan island arc terrane.

 Mining and milling

 Oyu Tolgoi will use both underground and open pit mining techniques.
 Initially the mine will process 70,000 tonnes of rock per day, ramping up to 85,000 tonnes from both the open pit and the underground mine (underground mining is to be done by block caving).
 The yield from the first phase of mining will be ground through one semi-autogenous grinding mill (SAG mill).
 Expansion to new underground areas will result in an additional increase of up to 140,000 tonnes per day with a possible increase to 170,000 tonnes per day.
+To move overburden, the mine uses 8 battery swapping trucks at 91 tonnes each.